wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

      \- Learn how to configure VS Code to your preferences through settings.
    - <input type="checkbox" />[Tips and Tricks](https://code.visualstudio.com/docs/getstarted/tips-and-tricks)
      \- Lets you jump right in and learn how to be productive with VS Code.

-3. <input type="checkbox" />Download and [Install Pandoc] on your system

-### Optional Tools

-4. <input type="checkbox" />Download and [Install Notepad++] to have an additional editor/viewer of Markdown documents.
-   <small>_(**explanation**: I use this tool for previewing
-   Markdown components, such as Grid Matrix tables, that are not currently viewable in VS Code's MD previews.
-I also use this for easy macros and RegEdit features that VS Code and other editors don't provide [i.e. block selections with the `Alt` key])_</small>

-5. <input type="checkbox" />Download and [install Powershell].

-### Optional Advanced Tools

-6. <input type="checkbox" />Download and install <span style="color:red">Z</span>otero if
-   you would like to track reference links, documents, journals, etc., within the resulting documentation.
-   > **Note**: Personally I found this tool useful since there are so many links to track in large documents and this has the ability to produce useful export files that Pandoc uses for generating bibliography links within the outputs _(Word, HTML, etc.)_.
-   >
-   > **Note**: I also recomend to setting up an online account so that you can syncronize references and collections online with other members in a group sharing the referenced libraries with those members.

 ## Setup